ST10473736/ST10473736-A1-Part-1/README.md

 For some parts of the program I was unsure of how to complete it so I used external sources.

-- W3Schools - This website helped me with regex regarding validating the password and phone number. - https://www.w3schools.com/java/java_regex.asp
+- W3Schools - This website helped me with regex regarding validating the password and phone number. - W3Schools (2025).
+Java Regular Expressions. [online] www.w3schools.com.
+Available at: https://www.w3schools.com/java/java_regex.asp.

+‌
-- W3Schools - Additianlly helped me with processing a file - https://www.w3schools.com/java/java_files_create.asp
+- W3Schools - Additianlly helped me with processing a file - W3Schools (2020).
+Java Create and Write To Files. [online] W3schools.com.
+Available at: https://www.w3schools.com/java/java_files_create.asp.

+‌